shabihish/propensity-evaluation/README.md

 This repository provides a suite of reusable components for frontier AI safety research:

 1.  **PropensityBench Benchmark (`data/`):** The complete set of 5,874 pre-generated scenarios used in our paper.
-This dataset provides a standardized testbed for measuring model propensity under pressure.
-See the [data README](./data/README.md) for a detailed breakdown of the file structure and schema.
+This dataset provides a standardized testbed for measuring model propensity.
+See the [data README](./data/README.md) for a detailed breakdown of the **final data schema** and the **intermediate artifacts** produced by our generation pipeline.

 2.  **Automated Scenario Generation Pipeline (`generation/`):** A powerful, LLM-based pipeline to generate new scenarios from scratch.
 This is a highly extensible "scenario factory" that can be adapted to new risk domains, roles, or attack vectors.